pyenoma/workflow-library/README.md

 ## Contributing

 We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.
+Please feel free to submit pull requests, open issues, or provide feedback.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

 ## Support